NationalSecurityAgency/ghidra/README.md

 This repository is a placeholder for the full open source release.
 Be assured efforts are under way to make the software available here.
-In the meantime, enjoy using Ghidra on your SRE efforts, developing your own scripts and plugins, and perusing the over a million lines of Java and Sleigh code released within the initial public release.
+In the meantime, enjoy using Ghidra on your SRE efforts, developing your own scripts and plugins, and perusing the over-one-million-lines of Java and Sleigh code released within the initial public release.
 The release can be downloaded from our [project homepage][project].
 Please consider taking a look at our [contributor guide][contrib] to see how